 The General School offers classes in creative movement, ballet, jazz and modern dance for pre-schoolers to adults.
-The syllabus of the Society of Russian Ballet forms the foundation of the ballet curriculum at the school.
+The Vaganova method forms the foundation of the ballet curriculum at the school.
 Students in the General School take one to two classes per week and may participate in ballet examinations from Level Primary onward.
 As young students progress through the levels and their interest in dance increases they may enter the Intensive Training Program.

 The Intensive Training Program is for the young dance student who wishes to train multiple days per week.
 Students are given an individual schedule, which reflects their level of achievement in each of the technical disciplines and their personal goals.
 With this in mind the program uses a multi-disciplinary approach to training.
-The graded curriculum of the Society of Russian Ballet forms the core of the program, which is complimented with training in jazz and modern dance techniques, and conditioning classes.
+The graded curriculum of the Vaganova method forms the core of the program, which is complimented with training in jazz and modern dance techniques, and conditioning classes.
 ITP students may be invited to participate in the school’s performance company – KiDanCo.

 The Pre-Professional Training Program is an intensive course of study for the highly motivated, career-minded student.
 Students will take daily classes in a variety of dance disciplines, as per the Intensive Training Program.
 As PPT students mature they may be invited to become members of the school’s performance company – KiDanCo.

-If you would like to book private coaching session with Leica Hardy please reserve your time on our Bookings web page.
+If you would like to book private coaching session with any of our instructors please reserve your time by emailing the office.
 Private coaching can help a student:

-As students gain expertise and experience with the syllabus of the Society of Russian Ballet they may be invited to participate in examinations.
+As students gain expertise and experience with our syllabus they may be invited to participate in examinations offered by the Society of Classical Ballet (Vaganova Method).
 Please note that participation is completely voluntary and not a requirement.
-The Society charges a fee for examinations that are held outside of normal class times.
+Our examining society charges a fee for examinations that are held outside of normal class times.
 Examinations give encouragement and a sense of achievement to all students.
 For teachers, examinations present proof of expertise and an opportunity for feedback.
-For the parents, they provide reassurance and an indication of their child’s progress.
-For the Society of Russian Ballet, examinations aid in the promotion of high quality dance training across the country.
+For the parents, they provide reassurance and an indication of their child’s progress in the context of high quality dance training from across the country.

 Annually, examiners travel across Canada to individual schools, examining students in the syllabus at every level.
 Following every examination session, successful candidates are awarded certificates and issued comment sheets providing them with detailed, individualized feedback.
 Also as part of the examining process, teachers receive individualized feedback to assist with their ongoing development.
 In the children’s levels, consideration is given to students with physical limitations, which makes it possible for all students to have a positive examination experience, giving them enthusiasm to continue their dance studies.
 Parents can request further information about the Society from the office.

-Former and students of Leica Hardy who have received the Nesta Toumine Memorial Award are:
+Former students of Leica Hardy who have received the national Society of Classical Ballet Awards are:

 All younger students are invited to be ‘paired’ with an older student at the school in a buddy system designed to support and inspire and to celebrate our accomplishments and hard work.
 The program is designed to create leadership opportunities for the older students and dance mentoring for the younger.
 We will pair the younger students with an older dancer who can answer their questions, give them support and guide them through the world of dance.
 Everyone in the Dance Buddies Mentorship Program is invited to view their buddy’s classes on class viewing days and exam preparation classes.
 If you are interested in participating in the program please send the office an email and we will pair you with an appropriate buddy.